 1 Samuel 20:42

 How beautiful is that?
 I mean, that's hallmark movie stuff right there.
 We have sworn friendship to each other in the name of the Lord.
-Doesn't that just make you smile?
+Doesn't that just make you smile and make your heart happy?
 Yeah, me too.
 How many of us crave a friendship like that?
 Those true, genuine friendships are one of life's real blessings.

 I thought true friendships were supposed to last forever?
 Surely I'm not the only woman that makes that assumption when entering a friendship.